 This walk was completely revised in 2019.
 The original version went via Tudeley and Capel to Hadlow, with the option of extending the walk back to Tonbridge.
 As Hadlow Tower is no longer regularly open to the public there was little reason to retain the long and relatively featureless approach to it across the Medway valley (it is still the destination of the Hildenborough to Hadlow or Tonbridge walk).

-As mentioned above you can extend the walk after Tudeley with an extra loop via the original walk's lunch pub in Capel, adding around 6 km.
-This Long Walk option ventures further into the low hills on the side of the valley but you will need to be prepared for some tricky navigation as there is little or no waymarking in these woods and orchards; the directions attempt to describe the right of way but it is easy to go astray and end up hunting for the stiles and gates on the ‘correct’ route.
+As mentioned above you can extend the walk after Tudeley with a 6 km loop via the original walk's lunch pub in Capel.
+This Long Walk ventures further into the low hills on the side of the valley but you will need to be prepared for some tricky navigation as there is little or no waymarking in these woods and orchards; the directions attempt to describe the right of way but it is easy to go astray and end up hunting for the stiles and gates on the ‘correct’ route.

 The Main Walk has a Figure-of-8 shape and you can easily shorten both it and the Long Walk by cutting out some or all of the afternoon loop through Haysden.
 Several short cuts are described inside the Country Park but you could omit it altogether, either by looping around the large recreation ground or simply heading directly to the station.